xtuml/xtuml.github.io/xtuml-class/sumo_edit/index.md

 the game and wins more than 50% of the time.

 The sumo robot game consists of a sumo ring and two identical LEGO robots.
-The ring is made up of a white background with a black ring printed on it (about 1 meter in diameter).
+The ring is made up of a white background with a black ring printed on it (about 48 inches in diameter).
 Both robots are placed in the center of the ring side by side facing opposite directions.
 The robots are activated at the same time.
 The robots must delay exactly 2 seconds (to allow humans to clear the ring) and then they may begin moving.
 The robots must stay within the black ring and attempt to